 Albania - North to South

 Historic Gjirokaster the ‘City of Stone’, is a well-preserved Ottoman town and one of Albania's three UNESCO World Heritage sites.
-Built by farmers of a large estate, it is located between the Gjerë mountains. perched on the steep side of the Drino valley, overlooking a landscape framed by snow-capped mountains.
+Built by farmers of a large estate, it is located between the Gjerë Mountains.
+Perched on the steep side of the Drino valley, overlooking a landscape framed by snow-capped mountains.
 With steep cobbled streets, the city comprises hundreds of Ottoman-style tower houses with distinctive stone roofs, wooden balconies and whitewashed stone walls.
-Gjirokastër is the birthplace of former Albanian communist leader Enver Hoxha and renwoned writer Ismail Kadare.
+Gjirokastër is the birthplace of former Albanian communist leader Enver Hoxha and renowned writer Ismail Kadare.

 Towering over the town is Gjirokastër Fortress a vast castle, the second largest in the Balkans.
 Within the castle is an armaments museum of mostly post-war era weapons, photographs.
 There are numerous other chambers, some in ruins, open for exploration.
 Underneath the castle is the recently discovered underground bunker built in the Cold War.
 There is an Artisan centre located nearby where you can buy many souvenirs and traditional crafts

 Also in the city are the Seven Fountains, the Mechite Mosque Remains, and the Hamams public bath, with a distinctive cone shaped roof.
 The Meçite Hamam is one of 10 ancient public baths preserved in Albania.
 The fountains and the exterior of the Hamams have been recently restored.

 Ohrid is one of the oldest human settlements in all of Europe.
 The lake itself is over three million years old.
 Ohrid and Lake Ohrid are UNESCO Cultural and Natural World Heritage sites.
 There are opportunities to fish and boat or do water sports on the lake and several sandy beaches.